astronomer/astro-docs/enterprise/next/06_manage-astronomer/09_renew-tls-cert.md

             route53:
                 region: <your-server-region>
 ```
-Then, create the cluster by running the following command:
+Then, create the ClusterIssuer by running the following command:
 ```sh
 kubectl apply -f clusterissuer.yaml
 ```